Tractor beam: Physics

 A force field confined to a collimated beam with clean borders is one of the principal characteristics of tractor and repulsor beams.
-Several theories that have predicted that repulsive effects do not fall within the category of tractor and repulsor beams because of the absence of field collimation.
+Several theories have predicted that repulsive effects do not fall within the category of tractor and repulsor beams because of the absence of field collimation.
 For example, Robert L. Forward of Hughes Research Laboratories showed that general relativity theory allowed the generation of a very brief impulse of a gravity-like repulsive force along the axis of a helical torus containing accelerated condensed matter.
 The mainstream scientific community has accepted Forward's work.

 A variant of Burkhard Heim's theory by Walter Dröscher, Institut für Grenzgebiete der Wissenschaft (IGW), Innsbruck, Austria, and Jocham Häuser, University of Applied Sciences and CLE GmbH, Salzgitter, Germany, predicted a repulsive force field of gravitophotons could be produced by a ring rotating above a very strong magnetic field.
 Heim's theory, and its variants, have been treated by the mainstream scientific community as fringe physics.
 But the works by Forward, Dröscher, and Häuser could not be considered as a form of repulsor- or tractor-beam because the predicted impulses and field effects were not confined to a well-defined, collimated region.

 The following are summaries of other notable experiments and theories that resemble repulsor and tractor beam concepts: